sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 # Duality and KKT conditions

 In this chapter we take a few steps back to consider some of the mathematical properties of the types of problems we are looking at.
-Understanding these is not strictly necessary - you could just use a modelling language ({numref}`content:modelling-languages`) to formulate and let the computer solve your problem while ignoring everything in this chapter.
+Understanding these is not strictly necessary - you could just use a modelling language <!-- TODO ({numref}`content:modelling-languages`) --> to formulate and let the computer solve your problem while ignoring everything in this chapter.

 However, understanding duality and KKT conditions will be useful in various ways.
 Duality can be exploited to perform sensitivity analyses and is important when using optimisation methods to solve market problems ({numref}`content:milp`).
-An understanding of KKT conditions will become relevant particularly when we look at mixed complementarity ({numref}`content:mixed-complementarity`) and non-linear programming ({numref}`content:nonlinear`) problems.
+An understanding of KKT conditions will become relevant particularly when we look at mixed complementarity ({numref}`content:mixed-complementarity`) and non-linear programming <!--TODO ADD CHAPTER REF TO NLP--> problems.
 As you will see below, duality and KKT conditions are also related.
 Understanding one can help you understand the other, and vice versa.

 (content:duality-kkts:duality)=